tamazightdev/v3-Tamazight_MultiLingo_App/README.md

 ## 🙏 Acknowledgments

+- **Google AI Team**: For the powerful Gemini API and excellent documentation
 - **Tamazight Language Community**: For cultural and linguistic guidance
 - **Expo Team**: For the excellent development framework
 - **Supabase Team**: For the powerful backend-as-a-service platform